WJKR

-WJKR (103.9 FM) is a commercial radio station licensed to Worthington, Ohio, and serving the Columbus metro area.
-It carries a classic country radio format known as "103.9 The Maverick".
-Owned by the North American Broadcasting Company, Inc., its studios and offices are on Dublin Road in Columbus.
+WJKR (103.9 FM) is a commercial radio station licensed to Worthington, Ohio, United States, and serving the Columbus metro area.
+It carries a classic country format known as "103.9 The Maverick".
+Owned by North American Broadcasting Company, Inc., its studios are located on Dublin Road in Columbus.

-WJKR is a Class A station.
-It has an effective radiated power (ERP) of 6,000 watts.
-The transmitter is off Fisher Road near Interstate 270 in Columbus.
-WJKR broadcasts using HD Radio technology.
-Its HD2 subchannel plays soft adult contemporary music and feeds FM translator W231EG at 94.1 MHz.
-The HD3 subchannel simulcasts the sports format on co-owned WMNI 920 AM.
+WJKR's transmitter is located off of Fisher Road near Interstate 270 in Columbus.
+WJKR also broadcasts in HD Radio: the HD2 subchannel plays soft adult contemporary music and feeds FM translator W231EG at 94.1 MHz, and the HD3 subchannel simulcasts WMNI.

-History

-WBBY-FM (1969-1990)
+Prior history of 103.9 FM in Columbus

 Prior to this station's establishment, the 103.9 MHz frequency in the Columbus market was occupied by WBBY-FM, licensed to Westerville, Ohio.
 It went on the air on May 5, 1969.
 WBBY was ordered to go silent on December 31, 1990.
 It was found that the majority owner/station manager withheld details to the Federal Communications Commission (FCC) about his level of involvement in a Marietta, Ohio car dealership.

 WBBY-FM held a jazz format throughout most of its existence.
 That format was eventually picked up by WZJZ and WSWZ.